 The Outdoor Café offers sandwiches and salads and a nice view during the spring and summer months.

 Atrium Café provides fast food options.
 Fossil Café features soups, sandwiches, salads, Gelato and an Espresso Bar.
 IMAX & Jazz Café, live music most Friday evenings.

 Mitsitam Café features native inspired sandwiches, entrees, soups, desserts and beverages from five regions of the Native Americans.

 The cafeteria-style restaurant is on the lower level and is open Monday through Saturday.
 The menu includes soups, salads, specialty entrées, pizzas, sandwiches, desserts, and beverages.

 More Dining Options Near the National MallUnion Station - The Food Court at Union Station is a great place to enjoy a snack or take the whole family for a quick and inexpensive meal.
 Full service restaurants include America, B. Smith, East Street Café, Station Grill, Thunder Grill and Uno Chicago Grill.

 Best Capitol Hill Restaurants - Looking to sit down and enjoy a meal at a fine dining restaurant?
 Here are the best restaurants within walking distance of the Capitol.

-Eastern Market Eastern Market on Capitol Hill in Washington, DC is a farmers market and flea market with everything from local produce and flowers, to fresh fish to arts and crafts.
+Eastern Market - Located on Capitol Hill in Washington, DC, the farmers market and flea market offers everything from local produce and flowers to fresh fish to arts and crafts.

 Read More About Restaurants and Dining in Washington DC